 Estate Planning Protects Assets

 Estate planning is also critical in securing your assets and wealth at the time it’s transferred to your beneficiaries.
 An estate plan allows you to develop the most tax-efficient method of transfer and helps ensure that your assets remain with your beneficiaries.

 Asset protection is also an essential component of estate planning as you plan for the future of any beneficiaries who may be minors.
 For example, the creation of trusts that hold the property to pay for health, education, and welfare expenses until your minor beneficiaries reach a certain age is a valuable assurance.
 Additionally, this type of plan has the added benefit of the minor beneficiary’s assets being protected in court-ordered guardianship.

-Lastly, estate planning allows you to plan for the possibility that, in the distant future, you may not be able to handle your affairs.
-It will allow you to designate someone that, if need be, can make business and medical decisions for you.
-These decisions can be difficult, and if the day comes when you can’t make them for yourself, a properly considered and drafted power of attorney will allow you to pick someone you trust to make them for you.
+Lastly, estate planning allows you to plan for the possibility that, in the distant future, you might not be able to handle your affairs.
+Now, you can designate someone who, if need be, can make business and medical decisions for you.
+These decisions are sometimes difficult, and if the day comes when you can’t make them for yourself, a thoughtfully considered and drafted power of attorney already has an individual you trust to make them for you.
 This relieves your other loved ones from the stress of those decisions.